aninda052/birthday_wish/README.md

 ```

 You can find the details of all the variables in `.env.example` file.
-For running the project just copy billow dummy information and past it to your .env file and save it.
+For running the application just copy billow dummy information and past it to your .env file and save it.

 ```
 DEBUG=True